 Library Legislation in India: Act means preparing the format of law or legislation.
 In the context of libraries, the Library Act means to give legal provision for establishing a library system, its maintenance, services, functions, right and management under any state or a national government.
 Library legislation is capable of regulating various organs of public library services.
 It is an instrument for the development of public libraries in a planned manner to ensure establishment, development and maintenance of libraries in a uniform pattern.
 It can help in promoting a sense of self consciousness among the people who would feel it obligatory on their part to use services offered by the library.

-i) A law helps in creating necessary conditions under which public libraries can be established nation wide.
+helps in creating necessary conditions under which public libraries can be

 iii) To make the public library independent from subscription, donation or private gift and to save the library from political influence.